hikuley/data-structures-AND-algorithms/README.md

 ## Features

 - Singly linked list implementation with comprehensive set of operations
-- Node class for linked list elements
+- Node class for linked list elements with value access methods
 - Methods for list manipulation and traversal
 - Bounds checking for all operations
 - Object-oriented design